MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2020-update.md

 ## Before you begin

-Prior to installing Windows 10 team 2020 update, make sure you save the BitLocker key associated with your device.
+Prior to installing Windows 10 Team 2020 Update, make sure you save the BitLocker key associated with your device.

 **To manually save your BitLocker key**